SoftwareHeritage/swh-docs/docs/sysadm/network-architecture/how-to-access-firewall-settings.rst

 -------------------------------------------

 The secondary firewall is not directly reachable for VPN user.
-As the OpenVPN service is also running when the firewall is a backup, the packets coming from tne VPN are routed to the local VPN on the secondary and lost.
+As the OpenVPN service is also running when the firewall is a backup, the packets coming from the VPN are routed to the local VPN on the secondary and lost.

 To access to GUI, a tunnel can be used: